kosarev/zx/README.md

 * Tape: TAP and TZX formats supported as well as conversion to WAV.
 * Snapshots: Z80.
 * Playback recordings: RZX.
-* Joystick: Xbox controllers supported via `evdev` (Linux only), mapped to cursor keys.
+* Joystick: Xbox and 8BitDo controllers supported via `evdev` (Linux only), mapped to cursor keys.

 ### Installation and running